Kali Uchis: 2019–2021: To Feel Alive and Sin Miedo (del Amor y Otros Demonios)

-2022–present: Red Moon in Venus
+2022–2024: Red Moon in Venus and Orquídeas

 On April 21, 2022, Uchis announced on the red carpet of the Latin American Music Awards that she has completed her third and fourth studio albums, with one in Spanish and one in English.
 On August 15, 2022, she shared a snippet of a house-influenced song titled "No Hay Ley" on her social media, which was released as a single on September 2, 2022.

-On January 19, 2023, Uchis released the song "I Wish you Roses", alongside a music video, as the first single for her upcoming album.
-On January 23, 2023, Uchis announced her third studio album Red Moon in Venus, which was released on March 3, 2023, with an accompanying tour featuring special guest RAYE.
-The tour is to begin on April 25, 2023 in Austin, Texas and conclude on May 30, 2023 in Phoenix, Arizona.
-On February 15, 2023, rapper and partner Don Toliver released a collaboration with Uchis titled "4 Me", a single for Toliver's studio album Love Sick.
+On January 19, 2023, Uchis released the song "I Wish You Roses", alongside a music video, as the first single for her upcoming album.
+On January 23, 2023, Uchis announced her third studio album Red Moon in Venus, which was released on March 3, 2023, with an accompanying tour featuring special guest Raye.
+The tour began on April 25, 2023, in Austin, Texas and concluded on May 30, 2023, in Phoenix, Arizona.
+On February 15, 2023, Uchis' boyfriend Don Toliver released a collaboration with her titled "4 Me", a single for Toliver's studio album Love Sick.
 On February 24, 2023, Uchis released the song "Moonlight" as the second single for Red Moon in Venus, featuring production credits from Benny Blanco, Cashmere Cat, and Leon Michels.
-Red Moon in Venus was released on March 3, 2023, featuring guest appearances from Omar Apollo, Don Toliver, and Summer Walker.
+Red Moon in Venus was released on March 3, 2023, featuring guest appearances from Omar Apollo, Toliver, and Summer Walker.

-Artistry

-Influences
+In July 2023, Uchis announced a "new era" for her music, along with a new single titled "Muñekita", with Dominican rapper El Alfa and American rapper JT from City Girls, as the first single for her upcoming album.
+The single was released on August 4, 2023.
+On August 11, 2023 "Mañana Será Bonito (Bichota Season)" album of the Colombian singer Karol G was released on which Uchis collaborated on the song "Me tengo que ir".
+On October 11, 2023, Uchis announced her fourth studio album, titled Orquídeas, which released on January 12, 2024, alongside the album's cover art.
+On October 16, 2023, Uchis announced the second single, titled "Te Mata", for her upcoming fourth album, released on October 20, 2023, alongside the music video.
+On July 31, 2024, Uchis announced a follow up to Orquídeas, titled Orquídeas Parte 2.
+It was released on August 9, 2024.

+2025–present: Sincerely

+In early 2025, Uchis has been featured in the song "Damn Right" by Jennie from her debut album Ruby, with additional guest appearance by Childish Gambino.

+On March 17, 2025, Uchis revealed the title for her fifth studio album Sincerely.
+The album was released on May 9, 2025.
+On March 18, 2025, she announced her first album's single "Sunshine & Rain…", via TikTok, released on March 27, 2025, alongside the music video 2 days later.
+The album's second single "ILYSMIH" was released on April 25, 2025.
+The deluxe edition, Sincerely: P.S., was released on October 3, 2025, with 5 additional tracks.